trthatcher/DiscriminantAnalysis.jl/docs/src/theory.md

 \Sigma^{-1} = \mathbf{W}^\intercal \mathbf{W}
 $$

-There are several ways to compute a whitening transform given a covariance matrix.
-Two common methods are by the eigendecomposition or by the Cholesky decomposition, respectively:
+In general, the whitening transform is not unique based on the characterization above.
+Two common methods to compute a whitening transform are through the eigendecomposition or the Cholesky decomposition, respectively:

 $$
 \Sigma = \mathbf{V} \Lambda \mathbf{V}^\intercal